SourceBox-Tv/Cool-Terminal-2022/README.md

 # Cool-Terminal-2022
-// todo : Make windows one much better and add machine learning to terminal.
+//TODOS: Make windows one much better and add machine learning to terminal.